-VLL writes only individual and joint life business in the UK.
 The Company does not write group policies so there is limited concentration of risk as policyholders are spread throughout the UK and other demographic factors are well diversified.
 The risk is controlled through frequent monitoring of the business mix and lapse monitoring, as well as regular experience investigations.
-This includes monitoring to understand how the experience in relation to COVID-19 will impact VLL.
 In addition, reinsurance is used to manage the level of risk and financial underwriting limits are in place for large life cases.